A SOAR analysis is a technique that helps businesses at a strategic planning level to:

 Amazon SOAR analysis case study

-Below we will look at each of the four quadrants of the SOAR analysis matrix for eCommerce company Amazon.
+Below we will look at each of the four quadrants of the SOAR analysis matrix for the eCommerce company Amazon.

 Amazon is the largest online retailer in the world, so it is no surprise that the company possesses strengths in many different areas.
 Here are just a few of them: